danielglejzner/ng16-dep-audit/README.md

-# Angular 16 Dependency Upgrade Checker
+# Want to upgrade to Angular 16?
+Use this dependency Upgrade Checker!

 NGCC Has been removed in Angular 16.
 Your ViewEngine dependencies need to be upgraded/removed/replaced in order for your project to work with Angular 16+